Chapter 14

 "[10] When the priests withdrew from the Holy Place, the cloud filled the temple of the LORD.
 [11] And the priests could not perform their service because of the cloud, for the glory of the LORD filled his temple."

-It is noted that the Presence or Glory of God residing in the Old Testament Tabernacle/Temple, was also a foreshadowing pointing to the time when God would inhabit another temple.
+It is noted that the Presence or Glory of God residing in the physical Old Testament Tabernacle/Temple, was also a foreshadowing pointing to the time when God would inhabit another physical temple.
+This brings us to,

-THE NEW TEMPLE … THE BORN AGAIN BELIEVER
+THE NEW TABERNACLE OR TEMPLE … THE BORN AGAIN BELIEVER(S)

 To see this, we begin by reading how Jesus prepared His disciples for this glorious blessing.
 He did this by telling them that His own body was to be destroyed and resurrected.
 To make the point He said this by the Temple constructed by Herod after He cleansed it from the corruption of those who were making a profit from its services.
 This incident is recorded in,